LambdaSchool/ios-photo-collection/README.md

 #### Photo

-1. Create a swift file called "Photo.swift".
+1. /Users/sezenbozdogan/Desktop/DEVELOPMENT/ios-photo-collection/README.mdCreate a swift file called "Photo.swift".
 2. Create a struct `Photo` in it with the following properties:
     - An `imageData: Data` variable.
     - A `title: String` variable.